Graph Memory: A Structured and Interpretable Framework for Modality-Agnostic Embedding-Based Inference: Introduction

 \section{\uppercase{Introduction}}

-Modern embedding-based classifiers are typically realized in two complementary paradigms: \emph{parametric} models (e.g., linear-softmax heads) that learn global decision boundaries, and \emph{non-parametric} approaches (e.g., prototypes, $k$NN) that infer predictions from local neighborhoods in the embedding space.
-While both are effective in practice, they usually treat the embedding space as a collection of isolated samples or clusters, without explicitly modeling how different regions relate to one another, where uncertainty persists, or how local evidence should interact across boundaries.
-Simple aggregate measures such as purity or silhouette describe clusters individually but fail to capture the broader relational geometry or multi-hop dependencies between regions.
+Modern embedding-based classifiers are typically organized around two dominant paradigms.
+Parametric models, such as linear-softmax heads, learn global decision boundaries in a fixed representation space, whereas non-parametric approaches such as prototypes or $k$NN ground predictions in local neighborhoods defined by geometric similarity.
+Although effective in practice, these models usually treat the embedding space as a collection of independent points or loosely formed clusters, with limited ability to capture how different regions relate, where uncertainty concentrates, or how local evidence should propagate across boundaries.
+Common summary statistics such as purity or silhouette describe within-region properties but overlook the broader relational geometry and multi-hop dependencies that naturally arise in embedding spaces.

-We address this limitation by introducing \textbf{Graph Memory (GM)}, a structured, reusable memory that encodes both representative prototypes and their relations within the embedding space.
-Each node corresponds to a cluster-level prototype annotated with reliability indicators (e.g., purity, variance, silhouette), while edges capture meaningful interactions between regions, such as geometric proximity or overlap under perturbations.
-By organizing the embedding space into a connected network of reliable prototypes, GM provides a compact representation that supports both context-aware inference and interpretable reasoning.

-GM operates in two stages.
-In the \textbf{memory construction stage}, embeddings are clustered into prototypes, each storing its centroid and reliability metadata.
-Edges are then established between prototypes according to geometric similarity and structural overlap, forming a concise graph that summarizes the manifold structure of the embedding space.
-In the \textbf{inference stage}, a new query is attached to its most relevant prototypes, and predictions are obtained through reliability-weighted label propagation over the prototype graph.
-The resulting ego-graph of the query serves as a localized explanation, highlighting which prototypes supported the decision and how reliable their contributions were.